 - Professionals are often more satisfied, being freed up from posturing to instead working towards real and lasting solutions for their clients.

-Oftentimes in Collaborative divorces, professionals work jointly in teams that include a lawyer for each party, and other professionals that include a financial professional, divorce coach/coaches, and child specialist, so that the parties can make the best decisions with solid professional support.
+Oftentimes in Collaborative divorces, professionals work in interdisciplinary teams that include not only a lawyer for each party, but other professionals such as a financial professional, divorce coach/coaches, and child specialist, who work in coordination together to better support the clients in making quality decisions.
 Key features of Collaborative Law are:

 - Each party has an attorney who is trained and qualified in the Collaborative Law process.